 ASDRP is a translatable model for increasing interest in, and exposure to, novel scientific research among high school students, especially those who are underrepresented in STEM.
 ASDRP is a production of Olive Children Foundation, a 501(c)(3) nonprofit organization in Fremont, CA.

 Please email us at email@example.com if you have any questions.

-Applications for the 2020 cycle of ASDRP open.
+Online applications for the Summer 2021 cohort of ASDRP open.

 Rolling admissions: apply as soon as possible